Analysis: Should the Mariners add another starting pitcher via free agency? Who is the best fit?

 Age in 2021: 35

-Of note: While his overall numbers weren’t quite as strong as 2019, Morton has still shown minimal signs of age regression typical to normal pitchers.
-His fastball is down a tick at times, but that could be more of a factor of the interrupted season.
-But Seattle likely won’t be a factor since he’s made it clear that he’d prefer to play for a team that is close to his home in Tampa.
+Of note: While his overall numbers weren’t quite as strong as 2019, Morton has still shown minimal signs of age regression typical for pitchers.
+His fastball was down a tick at times, but that could be more of a factor of the interrupted season.
+But the Mariners likely won’t be a factor since he’s made it clear that he’d prefer to play for a team that is close to his home in Tampa.
 It’s why he signed as a free agent with the Rays.
 And might re-sign there again for lesser money.

 Jake Odorizzi, RHP